RunestoneInteractive/thinkcspy/_sources/Studios/turtle-racing.rst

 Walkthrough
 -----------

-Zach and Jesse have had a long day working at LaunchCode, so after work they go to Dressel’s pub down the street to blow off some steam.
+Zach and Jesse have had a long day working at LaunchCode, so after work they go to Dressel’s Pub down the street to blow off some steam.
 Problem is, they blow off a bit too much steam.
 Upon leaving, they have completely lost their sense of direction and each walks in random directions.

 We will write a program with Turtles to simulate their journey after leaving the pub.

 .. activecode:: turtle_racing_walkthrough